dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 - Forum posts about this error

   Select the **Search the MSDN Forums for posts related to this error** link to navigate to the old Microsoft Developer Network forums.
-You may want to search or ask a question on the [Microsoft Q&A](/answers/tags/21/windows-forms) or [StackOverflow](https://stackoverflow.com/questions/tagged/winforms) forums
+You might want to search or ask a question on the [Microsoft Q&A](/answers/tags/21/windows-forms) or [StackOverflow](https://stackoverflow.com/questions/tagged/winforms) forums.

 ## What to try first